caiusdebucean/SLAM-2D/README.md

 # SLAM-2D
-A robust method for Landmark Tracking (Mapping) and Localization in 2D space, using probability, motion models and linear algebra.
+A robust method for Landmark Tracking and self Localization in 2D space, using probability, motion models and linear algebra.
 This is the third and _final_ project of the [*Udacity's Computer Vision Nanodegree*](https://www.udacity.com/course/computer-vision-nanodegree--nd891).

 ### Project Overview